TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1306/README.md

 # SSD1306-Based OLED Display

-> Small And Monochrome OLED Displays For Little Money
+> Small and Monochrome OLED Displays for Little Money

-*SSD1306*-based *OLED Displays* come with a *128x32* and a *128x64* pixel resolution and typically use *I2C*.
-Displays are *monochrome* and come in different colors: *white*, *blue*, *yellow*.
+*SSD1306*-based *OLED displays* come in *128x32* and *128x64* pixel resolutions and typically use the *I2C* interface.
+These displays are *monochrome* but available in different colors: *white*, *blue*, and *yellow*.

-*SSD1306* is very similar to [SH1106](https://done.land/components/humaninterface/display/oled/ssd1306/), and you can often use the same *C++ libraries* and *ESPHome components* for both.
+The *SSD1306* is very similar to the [SH1106](https://done.land/components/humaninterface/display/oled/ssd1306/), **but they are not identical**.
+Some libraries support both *SSD1306* and *SH1106*, but libraries written specifically for one **are not compatible** with the other.

-*SSD1306* is more capable than its successor *SH1106*. *SH1106* is a newer design tailored to cut cost by removing hardware acceleration for scrolling and animations that is not needed for these types of display in most use cases anyway.
+If you accidentally use the wrong driver for your OLED display, the screen will appear scrambled, though you may still recognize parts of the intended content.

+The *SSD1306* is the *older* but *more feature-rich* design, supporting hardware scrolling and other capabilities.
+The *SH1106* is a newer, cost-optimized variant that omits hardware acceleration for scrolling and animations, as these features are often unnecessary for such small displays.

 <img src="images/oled_ssd1306_128x64_yellow_t.png" width="30%" height="30%" />

 > [!CAUTION]
-> Be aware that typical displays of this kind *are physically very small*.
-The *0.96 inch 128x64 display* measures *2.4x1.2cm*.
-That's ok though: you can display a lot of information, and these displays can be perfectly integrated in small and portable devices.
+> These displays are *physically very small*.
+A *0.96-inch 128x64 display* measures only *2.4x1.2 cm*.
+Despite their size, they can display a lot of useful information and are well-suited for compact and portable devices.

 ## Dual Color

-*SSD1306*-based *OLED displays* are *strictly monochrome* despite some vendors claiming to sell *dual-color OLEDs*.
+*SSD1306*-based *OLED displays* are strictly *monochrome*, even if some vendors advertise *dual-color OLEDs*.

 <img src="images/oled_ssd1306_128x64_dualcolor2_t.png" width="25%" height="25%" />

-In reality, these are *split-screens* with a small *yellow* stripe at top.
-The remainder of the display is *blue*.
-You cannot freely change the color of a pixel.
+In reality, these are *split-color displays* with a small *yellow* stripe at the top while the rest of the display is *blue*.
+You **cannot** freely change the color of individual pixels.

-*Split-color* displays can be very useful when you incorporate the hardware design into your screen layout.
-The upper part could i.e. display special *warning messages* or a progress bar.
+However, *split-color* displays can be useful when incorporated into a purposeful screen layout.
+For example, the upper yellow portion could be used for *warning messages* or a *progress bar*.

 <img src="images/oled_ssd1306_128x64_dualcolor_t.png" width="30%" height="30%" />

-## 128x64 And 128x32
+## 128x64 and 128x32

-The two most commonly found *OLED resolutions* with breakout boards that use the *SSD1306* are *128x64* (*0.96"* and *1.3"* sizes) and *128x32* (*0.91"*).
+The two most common *OLED resolutions* found in breakout boards using the *SSD1306* are:

+- *128x64* (available in *0.96"* and *1.3"* sizes)
+- *128x32* (typically *0.91"*)

 <img src="images/oled_ssd1306_128x32_text_board_t.png" width="50%" height="50%" />

 ## Software Support

-There are many libraries available for *SSD1306 OLED displays* that are compatible with *Arduino* as well as *ESP* microcontrollers.
+There are many libraries available for *SSD1306 OLED displays*, compatible with *Arduino* as well as *ESP* microcontrollers.

 ## Interface

-The majority of breakout boards use the efficient two-wire *I2C* interface.
+Most breakout boards use the efficient two-wire *I2C* interface.

-The *SSD1306* does support *SPI*, too, yet due to the small amounts of data that need to be transferred in a *small monochrome* display, using a high-sped *SPI* interface with its need for four wires and additional *GPIOs* does not make much sense.
+The *SSD1306* also supports *SPI*, but given the low data transfer requirements of small monochrome displays, using the *SPI* interface (which requires four wires and additional *GPIOs*) is often unnecessary.

 ### Caveats

-There are a few caveats you should be aware of:
+Keep the following points in mind:

-* **SPI Or I2C?** Even though *SSD1306* supports *SPI*, most breakout boards use the *I2C* interface to save *GPIOs*.
-Make sure you know which interface is supported by your particular display breakout board, and use the library examples for this interface (or adjust the code appropriately).
+- **SPI or I2C?** While the *SSD1306* supports *SPI*, most breakout boards use *I2C* to save *GPIOs*.
+Verify which interface your display supports and ensure your code matches the correct interface.
-* **I2C Hardware Address:** When your display uses *I2C*, the default *I2C* hardware address for most breakout boards (regardless of resolution) is *0x3c*.
-If this address does not work, try *0x3d*.
+- **I2C Hardware Address:** The default *I2C* address for most *SSD1306* breakout boards (regardless of resolution) is *0x3C*.
+If this does not work, try *0x3D*.
-* **platformio:** When you use *platformio* as your *IDE*, move all functions above the *setup()* function as *c++* requires *forward function declaration*: in *platformio*, functions must have been declared *before* they can be used (in *Arduino IDE* they can be located anywhere).
-Some libraries were originally developed in *Arduino IDE* and come with example code that places *functions after* (*below*) the code that calls them.
-[Here](https://docs.platformio.org/en/latest/faq/ino-to-cpp.html) are the very few (but essential) details to convert an *.ino* source code file to *.c* so that it compiles correctly in *platformio*.
+- **PlatformIO Considerations:** If you use *PlatformIO* as your *IDE*, move all functions above the `setup()` function, as *C++* requires *forward function declaration*.
+Unlike the *Arduino IDE*, where functions can be placed anywhere, *PlatformIO* enforces stricter rules.
+Some libraries were originally developed in the *Arduino IDE* and include example code that places functions *after* they are called, which can cause compilation errors in *PlatformIO*.
+[Here](https://docs.platformio.org/en/latest/faq/ino-to-cpp.html) are the essential details for converting an `.ino` file to `.cpp` so that it compiles correctly in *PlatformIO*.

 ## Programming